RayMoham/Car_Hub-Website/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Developed with Next.js and leveraging its server-side rendering capabilities, the Car Showcase website presents various car types, showcasing comprehensive information in a well-designed format with advanced filtering and pagination support for an enhanced user experience.
+The Car Showcase website, developed with Next.js, leverages server-side rendering to present a diverse range of car types in a well-designed format.
+It features advanced filtering, pagination, and a visually appealing home page displaying cars fetched from a third-party API.
+The platform offers robust exploration and filtering options, optimized metadata for SEO, and a responsive design for an enhanced user experience.
+Built with a tech stack that includes TypeScript, Tailwind CSS, React, Node.js, and MongoDB, the website ensures high performance, maintainability, and seamless client-server transitions.

 ## <a name="tech-stack">⚙️ Tech Stack</a>